 Everything You Need to Know About Direct (Automatic) Payroll Deposit

-By completing a Direct Deposit form, you can have your paycheck deposited directly and immediately into your account(s).
-You can have the deposit split between four accounts, saving or checking, or any combination you choose.
+By completing a Direct Deposit Authorization Agreement form, you can have your paycheck deposited directly and immediately into your account(s).
+You can have the deposit split between four accounts, savings, checking, or any combination you choose.
 You only need to complete this form once.
-The direct deposit will stay in effect as long as you are employed.
+The direct deposit will stay in effect as long as you are employed on campus.
 The only time you will need to complete a new form is if you change bank accounts.
 Some additional benefits are:

 - No need to rush to the bank before it closes.
 No more forms to fill out.
 No more waiting in line at the bank.